Why a Focus on Men & Masculinity?

 The Men’s Story Project was initiated in 2008 to help move these revolutions forward.
-The core of our work is a scalable, research-based approach to helping groups create live story-sharing events, educational films, and other media wherein men and folks who identify in any way with maleness publicly examine social ideas about masculinity through the lens of their own life experience.
+The core of our work is a scalable, research-based approach to helping groups create live story-sharing events, educational films, and other media in which men and folks who identify in any way with maleness publicly examine social ideas about masculinity through the lens of their own life experience.
 These events and media can be bolstered with film-based curriculum and community engagement campaigns.
 The MSP “crowdsources culture change” in social ideas about masculinity and gender dynamics, in locally-led ways, through people’s less-often-heard voices and stories.

-MSP productions can be regularly-occurring (e.g., yearly campus productions, touring groups), accompanied with community engagement/advocacy campaigns, and incorporated into broader education programs.
+MSP productions can be regularly-occurring (e.g., yearly campus productions, touring groups), accompanied with community engagement campaigns, and incorporated into broader education programs (e.g., as public culminations of multi-session programs with men).
 MSP Collectives can form around this work, and films and educational tools can be created on the basis of the live productions.

-MSP productions have been overwhelmingly positively received, and we invite groups far and wide to get involved in creating MSP initiatives and join the growing MSP network!
+MSP productions have been overwhelmingly positively received, and we invite groups far and wide to get involved in creating MSP initiatives and join our growing MSP network!
 We provide training and consulting for groups creating MSP productions and other social justice testimonial-sharing initiatives.